jindrichmynarz/dissertation/parts/introduction.md

 Nevertheless, when data collection and integration is done manually, it takes a lot of effort.

 Some manual effort involved in gathering and evaluation of data about demands and supplies can be automated by matchmaking.
-Matchmakers are tools that retrieve data matching a query.
+Simply put, matchmakers are tools that retrieve data matching a query.
 In the matchmaking setting, either demands or supplies are cast as queries while the other side is treated as the queried data.
 The queries produce matches from the queried data ranked by their degree to which they satisfy a given query.